Lucaz0619/US-UK-Speech-Accent-Reconition/README.md

 ## DataSet

-All of the speech file come from [Mozilla Voice data](https://commonvoice.mozilla.org/en/datasets).
+All of the speech files come from [Mozilla Voice data](https://commonvoice.mozilla.org/en/datasets).
-I random chose 35,000 data for England and US each.
+Randomly chose 35,000 data for England and US each.

 ## Dependencies